CCAI-CDT/QuickDraw/README.md

 The script and demo will be released soon

 ## Dataset
-The dataset used for training my model could be found at [Quick Draw dataset] https://console.cloud.google.com/storage/browser/quickdraw_dataset/sketchrnn.
+The dataset used for training my model could be found at [Quick Draw dataset](https://console.cloud.google.com/storage/browser/quickdraw_dataset/sketchrnn).
 Here I only picked up 20 files for 20 categories

 ## Categories:
 The table below shows 20 categories my model used: